mikegowen/react-starter/README.md

 ## Install React

-`npm install react react-dom --save-dev`
+`npm install react react-dom`

 **react** – This is the core React package.<br />
 **react-dom** – This package lets React connect to the DOM.

-Again, we only need to save these as developer dependencies.
+We'll install these are regular dependencies.

 ## Create your README